-Accessibility – Concerns regarding making websites accessible to people with disabilities.
-All websites built should follow guidelines outlined by the Americans with Disabilities Act (ADA) and will fall into three different levels of compliance.
+Accessibility – Concerns making websites accessible to people with disabilities.
+All websites built should follow the Web Content Accessibility Guidelines (WCAG) and will fall into three different levels of compliance.

-Content management system (CMS) – A software system that is used to edit the content on your website.
-This allows you to log in to the “back end” of your website to edit the text and images.
+Content management system (CMS) – A software system used to edit your website’s content.
+This system lets you log in to your website’s “back end” to edit the text and images.
 Some examples include WordPress and Drupal.
 A CMS is designed to simplify the publication of website content, without requiring technical knowledge of code.

 Content roadmap – An outline of content needed for a website after finalizing the sitemap.
 This includes text, images, videos, testimonials, and other types of content.